SarahHoustonGH/Diagnostic_HealthEquityAudit/README.md

 ## HSMA 5 Health Equity Audit

+Please note as of December 2023, this project and code is still under development.

 ## Introduction to CDCs

 Community diagnostic centres (CDCs) have been launched across England to tackle the diagnostic backlog and address healthcare inequalities.